lindgr3n/vue-firebase-vuetify-boilerplate/README.md

 https://vue-firebase-boilerplate.firebaseapp.com/

 ## Why another Vue Firebase boilerplate?
 When i get an idea i want to build i always end up building the foundation - login and firebase connection.
-Alot of time lost instead of just clone -> run -> build!
+Time lost instead of just clone -> run -> build!

-So looking around for a boilerplate the ones i found do to mutch for the small applications i want to test out.
+So looking around for a boilerplate.
+The ones i found do to much for the small applications i want to test out.
 I just want a connection to firebase and good to go!

-So why not just create one myself.
+So why not just create one myself?
 Good way to learn more about firebase!
-Also i wanted a boilerplate that was build ontop of vue-cli and preconfigured with Vuetify!
+Also i wanted a boilerplate that was built on top of vue-cli and preconfigured with Vuetify!

 ## What you get?
 * Signin page